|Contact:||jordi < dot > pons < at > upf < dot > edu|

 Leveraging the Music Genome Project with deep learning techniques.

 - German Hearing Center Summer 2015 (Hannover)

 UPF – Music Technology Group.

 - IRCAM Internship Sept.
 2013 – Aug.
 2014 (Paris)

 Source separation for drums transcription.

 Piano, clarinet & harmony studies.

-- Machine Learning award for the poster Towards a grounded deep learning paradigm for music modeling in 5th DTIC-UPF Doctoral Student Workshop (2017).
+- Machine Learning award for the poster Towards a grounded deep learning paradigm for music modeling in the 5th DTIC-UPF Doctoral Student Workshop (2017).

-- Best paper award for Experimenting with Musically Motivated Convolutional Neural Networks in 14th International Workshop on Content-Based Multimedia Indexing (CBMI, 2016).
+- Best paper award for Experimenting with Musically Motivated Convolutional Neural Networks in the 14th International Workshop on Content-Based Multimedia Indexing (CBMI, 2016).